 - Take a deep breath, move, practice compassion, get curious, and actively choose kindness.

 All in all, I wish you safe travels my friend!
 Hug your family, eat good food, enjoy some sweet treats -all in moderation.
 Remember when you travel with your herbal kit you are traveling smart.
-You’ll be so grateful you had them if you need them.

 Listen on SoundCloud: